OpenDSA/OpenDSA/RST/source/RadixSort.rst

 One could use base 2 or 10.
 Base 26 would be appropriate for sorting character strings.
-For now, we will treat :math:`r` as a constant value and ignore it for the purpose of determining asymptotic complexity.
+For now, we will treat :math:`r` as a constant value and ignore it for the purpose of determining asymptotic complexity, this value does not change with the size of :math:`n`.

 Variable :math:`k` is related to the key range:
 It is the maximum number of digits that a key may have in base :math:`r`.